Scroll down to find the item you are interested in reading.

 The next First Friday Mass will be Friday, March 4, and will take place immediately after the Stations of the Cross, which begin at 7:00 p.m.
 Benediction will follow the Mass.

 FORMED: The Catholic Faith on Demand

 St. Therese Church has purchased a subscription to the Catholic media website, FORMED.ORG, and is making it available to ALL our parishioners!
 Discover all the best Catholic content in one place: Entertaining movies, enlightening programs, inspiring talks, audio dramas, and a great selection of popular e-books--all just a link away!
 To register, click on the image below.
 Simply enter your name, your email address, and your zip code--and get started enjoying all they have to offer!

 ST. THERESE CARMELITE SCHOOL

 "LITTLE THINGS"!
-X Click on the link "Videos" (from the panel to the left) for more videos.
+X Click on the link "Videos" (from the panel to the left).